Following Amelia dot Calm

 Turning to the mirror beside the poster, Amelia questions herself,

 “Holy Smokes!
 What’s up, Amelia?” she queries herself, “I sound like a rogue teacher preacher today.
-Is Ms. Petty rubbing off on me or what?” she giggles.
+Is Ms. Petty rubbing off on me or what?” she giggles as she thinks about her schoolteacher always telling the doctrine of the curriculum which doesn’t fit with Amelia’s line of thought much at all.

 She puts her fingers to her temples while bending her head down and squeezes her eyes shut to make a wish,

 “It’s so true.
-With our level of technology and knowledge, the whole world could easily be happy if that’s what we set our minds to,” but shaking her head she adds remorsefully, “It’s pretty obvious they don’t think love is the answer; I wonder what they really do think is the answer?”
+With our level of technology and knowledge, the whole world could easily be happy if that’s what we set our minds to,” but shaking her head she adds remorsefully, “It’s pretty obvious they don’t think love is the answer; I wonder what they really do think is the answer or if they are even looking for an answer, maybe they’re just all selfishly looking out for themselves?”

 She turns to give the terrarium another gentle caress, adoring it thoughtfully.

-“Amelia, please come down, time to eat and get ready for school.”
+“Amelia, please come down, time to eat and get ready for school,” calls her mom in a singsong voice from the kitchen.

-“Oh great, time to do what they say; eat this, learn that, don’t question anything, and be a quiet follower.”
-She sighs in challenge, “Time to get straight ‘A’s’ so I can become a successful monster and proudly help destroy the world in the name of progress.
+“Oh great, time to do what they say; eat this, learn that and don’t question anything, be a quiet follower.”
+She sighs in challenge, “Time to get straight ‘A’s’ so I can become a successful monster and proudly help destroy the world in the name of their idea of progress.
 Yuck!”

 She glides her hand over the terrarium one last time and says,

 “I love you.
-It’s so obvious that we could steward paradise, just like you Terra, if we worked with love and caring instead of profit and control.”
+It’s so obvious that we could steward paradise, just like you Terra, if we worked with love and caring instead of profit, control and class structure.”

-She walks over to the dormer window and wonders while looking at the field beyond that has the tree, stream, and cows.
+She walks over to the dormer window and wonders about the world while looking at the field in the distance that has the trees, stream, and cows.

-She whimsically shares to the serene scene in general,
+She whimsically shares to the serene scene in general by saying,

 “Oh well, time to go downstairs, might as well make the best of it.
-After all, Life is what you make it.”
+After all, Life is what you make it,” she states positively.

-‘Not if you took a real poll,’ she reasons in her mind, then she says,
+‘Not if you took a real poll,’ she reasons in her mind, then she states out loud,

-“Sheesh, Mom thinks it’s OK for us to be hooked on news and advertising; as if it didn’t instruct us what to think.
-What to desire.
-Who to believe.
-How to be normal.
+“Sheesh, Mom thinks it’s OK for us to be hooked on news and advertising; as if it didn’t tell us opinions to own, what to desire, who to believe, how to be normal.
 Yikes.”

-As Amelia walks into the bright white and yellow country kitchen, Mom raises her head up from the pot on the stove to say “Good morning, honey,” but doesn’t turn around.
-Mom is tall and her hair falls casually simple to a few inches above her shoulders; she looks stylishly country in her blue summer dress adorned with white polka dots.
+As Amelia walks into the bright white and yellow country kitchen, Mom raises her head up from the pot on the stove to say, “Good morning, honey,” but doesn’t turn around.
+Mom is tall and slender; her brown hair falls casually simple to just above her shoulders; she looks stylishly country in her blue summer dress adorned with white polka dots.

-Amelia replies, “Morning, Mom,” then surveys the table to see milk, meat, and eggs with bread and fruit all neatly arranged on the red and white checkered tablecloth.
+Amelia replies, “Morning, Mom,” while surveying the tables offerings, she sees milk, ham and eggs, with bread and fruit all neatly arranged on plates on the red and white checkered tablecloth.
 Feeling insulted, she says,

-Mom’s face is etched in sorrow after Amelia’s remark, and she’s stays turned away from Amelia.
+Mom’s face is etched in worry after Amelia’s remark, and she’s stays turned away from Amelia.

-A moment passes before Mom responds, first talking toward the stove,
+A moment passes before Mom responds, initially talking toward the stove,

 Mom turns around to add, “You’ll never enjoy life that way, honey.”